I was born July 5, 1953, in Los Angeles, California.

 My wife Susy and I were married on May 23, 1980.
 We have two adult children who both live in the Pittsburgh area: Daniel (b.
 1982) and Linnea (b.
 1985).
 In the spring of 2019 Susy retired after a long career in non-profit administration.
 Daniel works in the area of sales and technology.
 Linnea is a veterinarian based at the Banfield Small Animal Hospital in the East Liberty neighborhood.

 I am a student of history and an avid reader of biographies, poetry, and Scandinavian detective fiction.
+I also think, read, talk a lot about contemporary issues affecting church and society.
 I was for many years, since high school days, a semi-serious long-distance runner, completing numerous road races (including 8 circuits with the Pittsburgh Marathon).
 Lower back issues have kept me off the track recently, alas, but I continue even in these my senior years to manage some low-impact cardio with daily sessions on my elliptical and with a midday 5-kilometer walk as a part of my regular routine.
 Susy and I have been subscribers for many years to the Mellon Grand Classics series of the Pittsburgh Symphony Orchestra.
 And I cheer with sometimes astonishingly loyal enthusiasm for the University of California football and basketball teams and for the Pittsburgh Pirates, Steelers, and Penguins.
 In my spare time I also very much enjoy puttering around the house and yard . . . .